daiphuongngo/Annual_Sales_Python_Analysis_and_Visualization_Tableau_PowerBI/README.md

 - Matplotlib

 ## Overview:
-In this repository, we will run a Sales Analysis and Visualization in Python on 200,000 sales data points to come up answers to these Revenue questions.
+In this repository, I will run a Sales Analysis and Visualization in Python on 200,000 sales data points to come up answers to these Revenue questions.

 ## Dataset: